beyondsimulations/Applied-Optimization/_repo-md/tutorials/tutorial-09-safety.md

 # 2. Implementing the Model

 Now, implement and solve the problem defined in the previous task.
 This time, a draft is not available and you have to implement everything yourself.
 Note, that the number of pilgrims per group $s$ and the penalty value $f_{s,t}$ are provided as CSV files.
-You can find them in the `data` folder of this lectures folder in the Github repository.

 ## Load the Data